magnusjyrkkanen/house_price_prediction_tool/README.md

 Develop the program further and add more features to it.
 * Get data automatically from the internet using robotic process automation.
 * Use a database instead of a csv-file.
+* Return prediction results as a graph.

 ## Acknowledgments

 * Original inspiration from exercises in the Building AI -course.
-* Scraped data from websites used only for example purposes and personal use and is not stored.
+* Scraped data from websites used only for personal learning purposes and is stored only for that use.
 * Do not use code, images, data etc. from others without permission.